abdulqshabbir/code-wars/README.md

 - [ ] Leetcode 12385 time to infect tree
 - [ ] Leetcode 2352 Design a Food Rating System
 - [ ] Leetcode 2342 Max Sum of pair with equal digits
+- [ ] Leetcode 2337 Move Pieces to Obtain a String

 # Codewars Solutions